Inedo/inedo-docs/BuildMaster/ci-cd/continuous-integration/server/plans.md

 You can create a build plan at the application or global level.
 Global plans behave in exactly the same manner, except you may only reference global modules.

-You may associate a build plan with an environment after you create it, which will allow you to restrict certain users from viewing its contents by defining an environment-scoped [access control](/docs/buildmaster/administration/users-and-security).
-There's no good reason to do this, as you shouldn't be putting sensitive information in your build plans… but sometimes it can't be helped.

 ### Association with Pipelines {#pipelines data-title="Association with Pipelines"}

 All build plans are run under the context of a build and a pipeline, except those defined as the target of a Repository Hook/Monitor plan.
 Visit the [pipelines](/docs/buildmaster/verification/pipelines) documentation for more information on how to configure pipeline stages and targets.